Sponsored content is promotional content created by an advertiser but posted by another publisher, brand, or influencer.

 Vanguard & Shopify

-In this piece of sponsored content Shopify supported small businesses by raising a discussion about how small companies, subcultures’ representatives, and local communities make money today.
-People can listen to this podcast on Spotify or Apple Music and it’s promoted by Shopify, but is solely created by Vanguard.
+In this piece of sponsored content, Shopify supported small businesses by raising a discussion about how small companies, subculture representatives, and local communities make money today.
+People can listen to this podcast on Spotify or Apple Music.
+It’s promoted by Shopify but is solely created by Vanguard.

 UEFA Champions League & Heineken

-Heineken collaborated with UEFA Champions League in a series of sponsored Instagram stories.
-It allowed the brewery brand to target European football fans and promote Heineken as the go-to beverage for watching UCL matches.
-Thanks to detailed targeting options, this sponsored content does not interrupt user experience and the story (like any Heineken advertisement) is fun and smart.
+Heineken collaborated with the UEFA Champions League in a series of sponsored Instagram Stories.
+It allowed the brewery brand to target European football fans and promote Heineken as a go-to beverage when watching UCL matches.
+Thanks to detailed targeting options, this sponsored content does not interrupt the user experience, and the story (like any Heineken advertisement) is fun and smart.